Set theory: Basic concepts and notation

 Set theory begins with a fundamental binary relation between an object o and a set A. If o is a member (or element) of A, the notation o ∈ A is used.
 A set is described by listing elements separated by commas, or by a characterizing property of its elements, within braces { }.
-Since sets are objects, the membership relation can relate sets as well.
+Since sets are objects, the membership relation can relate sets as well, i.e., sets themselves can be members of other sets.